 •In Beacon and Probe Response frames, the BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the MLD Parameters subfield.

-•In the (Re)Association Response frame, the BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the STA Info subfield in the Per-STA Profile subelement of Basic Multi-Link element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the STA Control field of the Per-STA Profile subelement.
+•In the (Re)Association Response frame, the BSS Parameters Change Count subfield for each of the other AP(s) that are affiliated with the AP MLD and that are requested for (re)setup in the received (Re)Association Request frame (#16033) shall be carried in the STA Info subfield in the Per-STA Profile subelement of Basic Multi-Link element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the STA Control field of the Per-STA Profile subelement.

-•The BSS Parameters Change Count subfield for the AP shall be carried in the Common Info field of the Basic Multi-Link element where the AP is identified by the Link ID subfield of the Common Info field.
+•The BSS Parameters Change Count subfield for the reporting (#16515, 16516, 16517, 16518, 17895) AP shall be carried in the Common Info field of the Basic Multi-Link element where the reporting (#16515, 16516, 16517, 16518, 17895) AP is identified by the Link ID subfield of the Common Info field.

-—set the Critical Update Flag subfield of the Capability Information field to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame on the link on which the AP is operating if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element.
+—set the Critical Update Flag subfield of the Capability Information field to 1 in Beacon and Probe Response frames until and including the next DTIM Beacon frame on the link on which the reporting (#16515, 16516, 16517, 16518, 17895) AP is operating if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the reporting (#16515, 16516, 16517, 16518, 17895)AP or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element, or if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs) (#16028, 16029, 16194, 17290).
 Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.

-—For each reported AP affiliated with the same AP MLD as the AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.
+—For each reported AP affiliated with the same AP MLD as the reporting (#16515, 16516, 16517, 16518, 17895) AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, with the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is additionally incremented due to another critical update (#17291), and set to 0 otherwise.

-The Critical Update Flag subfield of the Capability Information field in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs) or if a Reconfiguration Multi-Link element is included by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).

-If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall
+(#16028, 16194, 17290)If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall